SajjadHadi/Carly-Nest.js/README.md

 ```

 ### Option 2 - Yarn
-Personaly, I've faced some issues using NPM during the last couple of years, So I prefer yarn to NPM.
+Personally, I've encountered some issues using NPM over the past couple of years, so I prefer Yarn.
 The commands are as follows:

 ```bash
 yarn install